-As with all employers attempting to attract top talent in a tight job market, North Carolina must continue to maintain competitiveness through its total compensation programs.
-The past two years have seen across-the-board legislative increases that have generally shored up some overall market gaps -- including a 4.0% legislative cost-of-living adjustment in 2007 - but the state has still lagged overall average market movement over the last ten years.
-Further, these cost-of-living adjustments have not been reflective of such relevant economic indicators the Consumer Price Index or average market movement.
-What's more, across-the-board increases "reward" employees with the same percentage increase regardless of their value or level of contribution to the employing organization.
+As with all employers attempting to attract top talent in a tight job market, North Carolina must continue to maintain competitiveness through its total compensation programs and recognize that its employees - or "human capital" - are its most valuable asset.
+The past three years have seen across-the-board legislative increases that have generally shored up some overall market gaps -- including a 2.75% legislative cost-of-living adjustment in 2008.
+However, these cost-of-living adjustments have not been reflective of such relevant economic indicators the Consumer Price Index or average market movement.
+More importantly, across-the-board increases "reward" employees with the same percentage increase regardless of their level of contribution or their job's value to the employing organization.
+For North Carolina to manage its talent effectively, its compensation programs must change from a "one size fits all" mentality to a performance culture that assigns more value to high-performing employees in key roles.

 While some job classifications' average salaries have seen benefit of staying current with labor market through such compensation mechanisms as Career-banding, others have lagged behind.
 The State must consider all feasible options -- including incentive pay, variable pay, bonus pay programs, and proactive compensation planning and management -- to enhance the recruitment and retention of employees across the state's many diverse occupational groups.
+More attention must be paid to critical labor market shortages and addressing North Carolina's competitive position in a rapidly changing talent market.

 Health care options have improved since the introduction of the PPO program, but continue to be costly.
+Serious State Health Plan budget deficits in 2008 may mean changes in cost or coverage for state employees.
 Paid time off options can be improved, allowing a direct benefit to employees without high costs to the State.
 In continuing difficult financial times, we must pursue creative ways to be able to attract and maintain high performing employees.
 This is especially critical as the "Baby Boomer" generation begins to age out of the labor market over the next several years.
 The average age of the state workforce is steadily increasing and the need to recruit a new generation of employees is paramount.
-This next generation wants more flexibility in their total rewards package (direct compensation, benefits, and work-life programs).
+This next generation wants more flexibility in their total rewards package (direct compensation, benefits, development and work-life programs).

-Legislative support for pay innovations and funding for strategic compensation studies, competency-based pay systems, improving benefits and attention to work life balance issues will clearly move North Carolina closer to its goal as an employer of choice while maintaining a commitment to cost-effective systems for managing its investment in its employees.
+Legislative support for pay innovations and funding for strategic compensation studies, competency-based pay systems, performance-based reward systems, improving benefits and attention to work life balance issues will clearly move North Carolina closer to its goal as an employer of choice while maintaining a commitment to cost-effective systems for managing its investment in its human capital.